csound-flossmanual/csound-floss/book/05-b-panning-and-spatialization.md

 ```

 The opcode [pan2](https://csound.com/docs/manual/pan2.html)
-&nbsp;makes it easier for us to implement various
+makes it easier for us to implement various
 methods of panning.
 The following example demonstrates the three methods
 that this opcode offers one after the other.
 The first is the _equal
 power_ method, the second _square root_ and the third is simple